 Example 2: partially stabilized ZrO2

-In the measurement bellow a sample with 2.7% MgO, partially stabilized ZrO2 was measured up to 1670 K:
+In the measurement left a sample with 2.7% MgO, partially stabilized ZrO2 was measured up to 1670 K

 Analysing the data curve, frequency (and E) versus temperature, shows a sudden change during heating at about 1423 K during heating.
 This slope of the curve is contributed to the phase transformation from monoclinic to tetragonal.
 A stronger change is noticed at around 1023 K during the cooling of the sample.
 This is related to the phase transformation form tetragonal to monoclinic.

 - J. Jung, E. Kozeschnik, S. Ho Han, B.C.
 De Cooman.
 Analysis of the Mechanical Properties of N-Added CMn Structural Steel by the Impulse Internal Friction Technique.
 Metallurgical and Materials Transactions A, vol. 43A (2012), 4587 – 4600